The SCM assessment tool from Odette and AIAG

 All automotive companies, especially OEMs, are facing unprecedented disruption of their operations, due to shortage of components, shortage of staff or political changes.
 All are realising that Tier n sub-suppliers are just as important as their Tier 1 suppliers in keeping their factories supplied and are looking for ways to increase the performance, security and visibility of their total supply chain.

 Customers will increasingly require their Tier 1 suppliers to deploy MMOG/LE with their own suppliers and so on down the tiers, so you need to be ready in good time!

 To create and manage MMOG assessments you need to have an account on the Odette/AIAG MMOG platform (www.mmogle.com).
 This cloud platform supports the assessment and submission requirements of automotive customers and suppliers across the world and incorporates the latest security features to protect your data from unauthorised access, whether internal or external.

-Automotive companies world-wide have already completed more than 30,000 site assessments using the MMOG platform.
+Automotive companies world-wide have already registered more than 10,000 sites and completed more than 40,000 assessments on the MMOG platform.

-To set-up an account on the MMOG platform you will need to obtain a licence.
-Licences are available via the Odette website (see below).
+To set-up an account on the MMOG platform you will need to obtain a licence from Odette (see below).

 Platform features at a glance

 - Multiple MMOG versions and profiles

 - Unlimited number of users with controlled access and privileges